EDrTech/bATtiny-Guard-PMG001/README.md

 To program this module you will need the following:

-- Arduino DE (Or other IDE of your choosing)
+- Arduino IDE (Or other IDE of your choosing)
 - [megaTinyCore](https://github.com/SpenceKonde/megaTinyCore)
 - Demo kit with the module soldered on